 - Withdrawal after the fifth week of classes: 0% tuition, 0% fees

 Incoming students must withdraw in writing prior to the first day of orientation to receive a 100% refund of tuition and applicable fees (excluding the non-refundable tuition deposit).
 Withdrawals and leaves of absence for medical reasons are not exceptions to the University’s policy governing refunds.
-This schedule reflects refunds of tuition only; the student is responsible for contacting the appropriate offices (Student Accounting Services and/or the Office of Student Financial Services) to determine whether or not they are eligible for a refund.
+This schedule reflects refunds of tuition only; the student is responsible for contacting the appropriate offices (Student Accounting Services and/or the Student Financial Services office) to determine whether or not they are eligible for a refund.